 - RegTechs shouldn’t over-inflate their involvement with a financial institution, because they’ll figure out that the contract with a big bank that’s on the sales deck was actually just a one-off piece of work which didn’t go anywhere;

 - Banks mustn’t just put RegTechs into the same IT procurement process as used for giant blue-chip tech firms; there’s a need to be creative and flexible, as difficult as that might sound for banks (and I do genuinely understand!)

 - RegTechs should tell the innovation department at a bank if they’re already working on a project elsewhere in the organisation to avoid miscommunication – something Ms. Bantanidis was really very clear about

 - Lastly, banks should view a paid project with a RegTech – at the very worst – as a valuable way of “failing fast.”
 It might be a big cultural shock to think this way, but the saying is true: if we always do what we’ve always done, we’ll always get what we’ve always got.
-And in 2020, with no let-up in regulatory scrutiny and COVID-19 pressuring margins, it’s clear that backing the right RegTech adoption could turbocharge compliance while delivering better efficiencies.
+And in 2020, with no let-up in regulatory reporting scrutiny and COVID-19 pressuring margins, it’s clear that backing the right RegTech adoption could turbocharge compliance while delivering better efficiencies.
 Regulatory technology offers the opportunity to compliment compliance teams and make their regulatory obligations easier to deliver.